splewis/get5/documentation/docs/configuration.md

 !!! tip "Server ID could be port number"

     A good candidate for `get5_server_id` would be the port number the server is bound to, since it uniquely identifies a server instance on a host and ensures that no two instances run with the same server ID at the same time.
+You should also **not** put this parameter in your [match configuration](../match_schema#schema) `cvars`, as those parameters will be written to [backup](../backup) files, which would mean that loading a backup created on another server would change the server ID.

 ####`get5_kick_immunity`
 :   Whether [admins](../installation#administrators) will be immune to kicks from